invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/GetEmails.rst

     - The InternetMessageId parameter represents the Internet message identifier of an item.

 -Output (optional)
-    - Output is the parameter specifying the msg or txt output type.
+    - Output is the parameter specifying the eml or txt output type.
-    - Default: msg
+    - Default: eml

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.
     - Default: EmailExport

+-inputFile (optional)
+    - The inputFile parameter specifies the .txt file containing multiple Internet Message Identifiers.
+You can include multiple Internet Message Identifiers in the file.
+Ensure each ID is placed on a new line.

 -Attachment (optional)
     - The attachment parameter specifies whether the attachment should be saved or not.